 Ongoing water sample lab testing includes:

-- Water from the well
+- from the recharge well

-- Augment water table for all uses
+- Augment water table for all uses, improving access to water

 - Overtime, improves quality of existing groundwater

-- Rejuvenating groundwater ecosystems promotes biodiversity
+- Rejuvenating groundwater ecosystems promotes biodiversity.